Huayu-Qin/PWA-dictionary/README.md

-redirect to oxford learners dictionarie.
-Get rid of multiple query pages on the mobile broswer
+Aim: redirect to oxford learners dictionary.
+Get rid of existing multiple pages on the mobile browser.